 Prior to following his passion over the last 15 years as a songwriter, recording artist and author, Neil had a successful 35-year entrepreneurial business career.

 Included in Neil's list of accomplishments during that period of his varied business interests and activities in real estate development and investment, was being the first developer in 10 years to receive approval for a housing development in the then Township of Brantford when he received the green light in 1974 to proceed with the development of Royal Highland Estates considered today as one of the finest housing developments in the County of Brant, as well as having owned and completed the restoration of two architectural and historically significant buildings in the heart of downtown Brantford, Ontario.
 In addition, Neil founded and served as executive director & team / tour manager of world touring Rhapsody On Ice - an international touring troupe of precision / synchro ice dancers that he took around the world for seven years in his "spare" time between 1985 and 1992, traveling to and performing in Australia; New Zealand; across the U.S in Florida, Arizona, California and Hawaii, including countless performances in Ontario and in Edmonton, Alberta, followed by tours to England, Spain, Hong Kong and Denmark.
-In recognition of his role in Rhapsody On Ice along with members of the troupe, in June 2019, Neil was inducted in the Brantford and Area Sports Hall of Recognition located at the Wayne Gretzky Sports Centre.
+In recognition of his role in Rhapsody On Ice, in June 2019 Neil was inducted along with members of the troupe in the Brantford and Area Sports Hall of Recognition located at the Wayne Gretzky Sports Centre in Brantford, Ontario.

 He purposely spells his name "Neil w Young" with his middle initial "w" always appearing in the lower case with no period - a step he took to create a "branding" style for his name, as well as wanting to be seen standing apart in the world of music from his more accomplished countryman three years his junior who shares the same first and last name with him, and who he greatly respects.